AI datasets and VLAI models

 ML-Gateway

 ML-Gateway is a FastAPI-based local server that loads pre-trained NLP models at startup and exposes them via a RESTful API for inference.
+It supports multilingual severity classification out of the box: clients simply specify the desired model in their request.

 Models are loaded locally via ML-Gateway to ensure minimal latency.
 All inference and processing are performed on our servers—no data is sent to Hugging Face.
 We use the Hugging Face platform to share our datasets and models publicly, reinforcing our commitment to open collaboration.